LET’S GET STARTED

 So how to save your time?
-Solution is to put your maximum efforts into writing well-optimized tags for the most important pages.
+The solution is to put your maximum effort into writing well-optimized tags for the most important pages.
 Then use a templated approach for the rest.

-I recommend doing manual review for some of the important pages on your site like homepage, non-transactional pages and your some product, category & subcategory pages.
+I recommend doing a manual review for some of the important pages on your site like homepage, non-transactional pages, and some product, category & subcategory pages.

 Get Leading Deluxe bookcase 1200mm high with 2 shelves of oak | Office Monster